 The cowboy is the symbolic icon of American West culture and dates back more than two centuries.
 What we know as the traditional cowboy arose in the 19th century.
 They are also known as horse wranglers, cowpunchers, cowhands, ranch hands and buckaroos, but the name "cowboy" was inspired from the original nickname, "cowpoke."

-Today, being a real cowboy means living the ranching lifestyle, not just wearing their signature cowboy boots in the Old West.
+Today, being a real cowboy means living the ranching lifestyle, not just wearing their signature cowboy boots in the Old West or sporting a Stetson cowboy hat.
 Cattle operations are the largest single segment of American agriculture.
 More than 1 million beef producers in the U.S. are responsible for more than 94 million head of beef cattle.
 And there is a vast amount of sheep, goats, and horses that are raised in rural America.
 With all of that livestock to manage, the cowboy way of life is still essential to American society.

 Rural Kansas is home to both farming and ranching.
 The flatlands and gently rolling hills provide a beautiful landscape.
 If you've driven through rural Kansas, you know that there are miles between towns and sometimes even between houses.
 Between the corn fields, you will find cattle on feed and prairies.
 Being a cowboy in Kansas means you just understand the values of hard work.